Updated: September 2021

 Simply put, vape coils don’t last forever.
 Sooner or later your coil will start to deteriorate, leading to issues like flooding.

 Signs of a deteriorating coil can include:

 - a decreasing amount of vapour

 - just not working!

 Fortunately, most devices come with replaceable coils now.
-To extend the life of these as long possible, always prime the coil first (ensuring that the cotton in the coil is saturated before you vape it).
+To extend the life of these as long as possible, always prime the coil first (ensuring that the cotton in the coil is saturated before you vape it), while remembering not to overdo it.
 When vaping, always ensure that the coil is covered in e-liquid to ensure it doesn’t dry out and burn.